Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Introduction

-\item \textbf{A weaker notion of data coverage that exploits visitation structure:} As we discussed earlier, $\ell_\infty$ concentrability notion is used in many prior works \cite{rashidinejad2021bridging, chen2022offline, ozdaglar2022revisiting, rashidinejad2022optimal}.
+\textbf{2.
+A weaker notion of data coverage that exploits visitation structure:} As we discussed earlier, $\ell_\infty$ concentrability notion is used in many prior works \citep{rashidinejad2021bridging, chen2022offline, ozdaglar2022revisiting, rashidinejad2022optimal}.
 Our importance-weighted average Bellman error as well as using Bernstein inequality in the proof relies on guarantees in terms of an $\ell_2$ single-policy concentrability notion that is weaker than the $\ell_\infty$ variant.
-In particular, we have $C^\pi_{\ell_\infty} = \|w^\pi(s,a)\|_\infty$ and $C^\pi_{\ell_2} = \|w^\pi(s,a)\|_{2, \mu}$, where $\| \cdot \|_{2,\mu}$ is the weighted 2-norm w.r.t. the dataset distribution $\mu$.
+In particular, we have $C^\pi_{\ell_\infty} = \|w^\pi\|_\infty$ and $C^\pi_{\ell_2} = \|w^\pi\|_{2, \mu}$, where $\| \cdot \|_{2,\mu}$ is the weighted 2-norm w.r.t. the dataset distribution $\mu$.
 The latter implies that the coverage coefficient only matters as much as it is covered by the dataset.
 Moreover, by the definition of $w^\pi$, we can obtain that $(C^\pi_{\ell_2})^2 = \E_{d^\pi}[w^\pi(s,a)]$, which provides another explanation of $\ell_2$ concentrability that the coverage coefficient only matters as much as it is \emph{actually} visited by the policy.
-There are also other notions of single-policy concentrability exploit function approximation structures to make the coverage coefficient smaller (e.g., $C^\pi_{\text{Bellman}}$ in \citet{xie2021bellman}).
-However, these notions degenerate to $C^{\pi}_{\infty}$ as the function class gets richer (see \Cref{fig:comparison_of_C} for an intuitive comparison of different notions of concentrability and \Cref{sec:prelim_coverage} for a rigorous proof).
+There are also other notions of single-policy concentrability exploiting function approximation structures to make the coverage coefficient smaller (e.g., $C^\pi_{\text{Bellman}}$ in \citet{xie2021bellman}).
+However, these notions degenerate to $C^{\pi}_{\ell_\infty}$ as the function class gets richer (see \Cref{fig:comparison_of_C} for an intuitive comparison of different notions of concentrability and \Cref{sec:prelim_coverage} for a rigorous proof).

-\item \textbf{Robust policy improvement can be guaranteed without minimax optimizations:} Policy improvement (PI) refers to the property that an offline RL algorithm (under a careful choice of specific hyperparameters) can always improve upon the behavior policy that is used to collect the data.
+\textbf{3.
+Robust policy improvement:} Policy improvement (PI) refers to the property that an offline RL algorithm (under a careful choice of specific hyperparameters) can always improve upon the behavior policy that is used to collect the data.
 In particular, robust policy improvement (RPI) means the PI property holds under a wide range of the choice of specific hyperparameters~\citep{cheng2022adversarially,xie2022armor}.
-Our approach enjoys the robust policy improvement guarantee, which is useful in many applications, as shown in \Cref{thm:RPI}.
-Importantly, compared to the ATAC algorithm in \citet{cheng2022adversarially}, we have a variant of our algorithm (\Cref{alg:acrab_RPI}) for robust policy improvements without the importance weights that removes the minimax problem, which is known to be difficult \cite{daskalakis2021complexity}.
+Similar to the ATAC algorithm in \citet{cheng2022adversarially}, our approach enjoys the robust policy improvement guarantee as shown in \Cref{thm:RPI}.